makjn10/Spark-Tut/SparkRDD_Performance.md

 # Transformation and Actions
-- At runtime we do not build RDDs during TRANSFORMATIONS.
+- At runtime we do not build RDDs during *TRANSFORMATIONS*.
-- All we are building is an EXECUTION PLAN.
+- All we are building is an *EXECUTION PLAN*.
-- Only when we run an ACTION (make calculations happen and get results) does anything happens
+- Only when we run an *ACTION* (make calculations happen and get results) does anything happens

 # DAG and SparkUI
 - localhost:4040